Bankruptcy and 401k: How Bankruptcy May Affect Your Savings

 The Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) includes provisions for bankruptcy abuse prevention, which protect certain retirement accounts, including 401k plans, during bankruptcy proceedings.
+These laws provide bankruptcy protection for retirement accounts, ensuring that 401k plans are shielded from creditors in a bankruptcy case.

 Individual Bankruptcy Background